graeme-winter/dials_tutorials/thaumatin/processing_in_detail.md

 through these and can be very useful for getting a "computer's eye view" of how the data look (particularly for establishing where the diffraction is visible to.)

+[Here](./import_detail.md) is a short discussion on some more details of importing data.

 ## Find Spots